Playwrights’ Platform Frequently Asked Questions

 For new plays: New plays are at the core of our mission.

-Since 2012, we have met at Lasell College in Newton, MA.
+We typically meet on two Sunday nights a month at Lasell College in Newton, MA.
 Meetings are held in the Winslow Sargent Building room 201 unless noted otherwise.

 See our Meeting Address section for directions.